HallofFamer/KtTalk/README.md

 * `Number.square() : Double` - computes the square of this receiver number.
 * `Number.tan() : Double` - computes the tangent value of this receiver number.
 * `Number.tanh() : Double` - computes the hyperbolic tangent value of this receiver number.
-* `Number.step(to: Number, step: Number, lambda: (Number) -> Unit)` - evaluates the supplied lambda block with the cursor starting at the receiver number, until it reaches the ending number.
+* `inline Number.step(to: Number, step: Number, lambda: (Number) -> Unit)` - evaluates the supplied lambda block with the cursor starting at the receiver number, until it reaches the ending number.
 The step size may be provided optionally(default to 1).

 #### Int/Long Methods
 * `Int|Long.abs() : Int|Long` - computes the absolute value of the receiver integer.